-Indoor arena prices can vary great depending on size, options, add-ons and a number of other factors.
-Below is a list of several jobs Horizon has recently completed.
-This will give you a general idea of an indoor riding arena cost.
+Indoor riding arena prices can vary great depending on size, options, add-ons and a number of other factors.

-Horizon Structures will supply the materials and labor to build your indoor horse arena on site.
+Your custom indoor riding arena Amish builder will supply the materials and labor to build your indoor horse arena on site.
 This is very important to remember when comparing indoor riding arena prices!
-It normally takes our crew three weeks to complete most arenas – weather permitting.
-Prior to the arrival of our crew, you are responsible for the site prep and leveling.
-You'll also need to determine what kind of equestrian footing you want for your arena.
+It normally takes builders three weeks to complete most arenas – weather permitting.
+Prior to the arrival of building crew, you are responsible for the site prep and leveling.
+You’ll also need to determine what kind of equestrian footing you want for your arena.

-*Most of our customers have used mulch, sand or ground up rubber.
+*Most of customers use mulch, sand or ground up rubber.

 Location: The first and most critical step in building an indoor riding arena is selecting the proper location.
 Making a mistake here can add up to extra costs for excavation, arena footing and additional site prep measures.